David M. Grossnickle

 Teaching & Outreach

-I'm an active participant in several Field Museum outreach programs, including Dozin' with the Dinos (right).
+While in Chicago I was an active participant in several Field Museum outreach programs, including Dozin' with the Dinos (right).
 This program gives children an opportunity to interact with scientists and spend the night at the museum.

 During the summers, I assist scientists from the University of Washington (Wilson lab) with paleontological fieldwork in Montana.
-This also includes helping with the DIG Field School (below), which is a professional development program for K-12 teachers.
+This includes helping with the DIG Field School (below), which is a professional development program for K-12 teachers.

 The top banner image is from east central Montana, summer 2015.
 I took the photo while assisting paleontologists from the University of Washington (led by Greg Wilson).
 Our campsite was especially busy because 30 teachers from had joined us for the DIG Field School.
 The lake is the Fort Peck Reservoir.